Skip to content

 Apartment assignments are generally made 3-4 weeks prior to the date the apartment is available for occupancy.
 As a result, applicants are unable to see the actual apartment before accepting an apartment assignment.

-To align with University Student Apartments’ mission, apartments will be assigned according to the following wait list priorities.
+To align with Sunnyside Apartments’ mission, apartments will be assigned according to the following wait list priorities.

-Cedar and Cottonwood apartments applications will be prioritized first by the following classifications, and then by application date.
+Cedar and Cottonwood apartments applications will be prioritized first by the following classifications, and then by the date the application fee was paid.

 1. Student families (Class standing not prioritized)

-2. Post doc or medical resident (housestaff) families
+2. Post doc, medical resident (housestaff) short term scholar, visiting scholar with families (see Staff Policy)

-Applications for rooms in the Spruce apartments will be prioritized first by class standing, and then by application date.
+Applications for rooms in the Spruce apartments will be prioritized first by the following classifications, and then by the date the application fee was paid.

 1. Single graduate students